-Consolidated gross margin percentage for the three-month periods ended March 31, 2024 and 2023 was 41% and 38%, respectively.
+Consolidated gross margin percentage for the three-month periods ended March 31, June 30, 2024 and 2023 was 42% and 37%, respectively.
+Gross margin increased versus the comparable period in 2023 due to increase s in both operating segments.
+For the three-month periods ended June 30, 2024 and 2023 the FUEL CHEM operating segment gross margins increased to 46% from 45% primarily due to the increase in segment revenue.
+APC gross margin increased to 39% from 31% primarily due to product and project mix.
+Consolidated gross margin percentage for the six-month periods ended June 30, 2024 and 2023 was 41% 42% and 38%, respectively.
 Gross margin increased versus the comparable period in 2023 due to an increase in the APC operating segment gross margin partially offset by a decrease in FUEL CHEM operating segment gross margin.
-For the three-month periods ended March 31, 2024 and 2023 the FUEL CHEM operating segment gross margins decreased to 43% from 49% primarily due to the reduction in revenue.
-APC gross margin increased to 38% from 27% primarily due to product and project mix.
+For the three-month six-month periods ended March 31, June 30, 2024 and 2023 the FUEL CHEM operating segment gross margins decreased to 43% 44% from 49% 48% primarily due to the reduction in revenue, revenue in the prior quarter.
+APC gross margin increased to 38% 39% from 27% 29% primarily due to product and project mix.